About the Offtaker of Last Resort (OLR) scheme

-The Offtaker of Last Resort (OLR) is a government scheme that aims to promote the availability of power purchase agreements (PPA).
-It is intended as a last resort to help renewable generators who cannot get a PPA through the usual commercial means.
+The Offtaker of Last Resort (OLR) scheme was designed by government to promote the availability of power purchase agreements (PPA).
+Introduced on 1 October 2015, the scheme is intended as a last resort to help renewable generators who cannot get a PPA through the usual commercial means.

 The scheme provides an alternative route to market for eligible generators by facilitating a backstop power purchase agreement (BPPA) between the generator and a licensed supplier.
 This is achieved through a competitive auction process – the OLR auction.

-The scheme’s designed so you can enter into a BPPA quickly.
+The scheme is designed to enable eligible generators to quickly enter into a BPPA.
 Statutory deadlines apply to all parties involved in the OLR process; generators, suppliers and Ofgem.

 The terms of the BPPA have been set by the government and can last no longer than 12 months.
 The licensed supplier will buy the electricity produced under a BPPA at a specified discount below the market reference price.
 This ensures the OLR route to market is a genuine ‘last resort’.